 Historical note and terminology

 The history of the development of ocrelizumab starts with rituximab, another monoclonal antibody (MAb) that was developed for the treatment of autoimmune disorders and was approved for the treatment of CD20-positive follicular non-Hodgkin lymphoma in 1994.
 In a clinical trial in 2008, rituximab was shown to reduce inflammatory brain lesions and relapses for 48 weeks in patients with relapsing-remitting multiple sclerosis (Hauser et al 2008).
 This spiked interest in B-lymphocyte depletion as a strategy to treat multiple sclerosis and led to extensive off-label use of rituximab to treat primary and relapsing multiple sclerosis.
 However, rituximab is a chimeric MAb and is immunogenic in humans, and the manufacturer decided to focus on the similar but fully humanized MAb, ocrelizumab, for multiple sclerosis instead.
 Ocrelizumab is designed to selectively target CD20-positive B cells, which are key contributors to myelin and axonal damage that can lead to disability in patients with multiple sclerosis.
-It was granted approval by the U.S. Food and Drug Administration (FDA) in March 2017 as the first treatment indicated for both relapsing and primary progressive forms of multiple sclerosis.
+It was granted approval by the U.S. Food and Drug Administration (FDA) in 2017 as the first treatment indicated for both relapsing and primary progressive forms of multiple sclerosis (Frampton 2017).
 Following approval, the FDA requires the manufacturer to conduct several phase IV clinical trials to assess drug safety and effectiveness in younger patients (10 to 17 years of age) and pregnant women.
 Other required studies include a prospective 5-year study to better understand the risk of cancer as well as the creation of a registry of women with multiple sclerosis exposed to ocrelizumab before and during pregnancy, which are both required to be completed by 2029.

 Prior to approval for multiple sclerosis, ocrelizumab was also tested in clinical trials for rheumatoid arthritis, lupus nephritis, and B-cell malignancies, but its development for systemic lupus erythematosus and neuromyelitis optica was discontinued (Hutas 2008).